 You can use a mirror to show the child how the dentist looks at their teeth to check for cavities.
 Then let the child pretend to be the dentist, while you or a stuffed animal as the patient.

 Giving the child an idea of what to expect during a visit while they are in a comfortable environment should help reduce any fears they may have.
-Because of roleplay, a child might will be better able to relate to the dentist.
-They may even become interested in the dentist and ask many questions during their visit.
+Because of role play, a child might will be better able to relate to the dentist.
+They may even become interested in the pediatric dentist in Vineland and ask many questions during their visit.